This document is about: QUANTUM 3

 API

-Each KCC components has the following methods:
+Each KCC component has the following methods:

 C#